neutrinojs/neutrino/packages/web/README.md

 Setting to `false` will override Neutrino's default targets and allow `@babel/preset-env` to read targets from a [`.browserslistrc` file](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration).

+When using a `.browserslistrc` file, be aware that file changes may not invalidate cache as expected: https://github.com/babel/babel-loader/issues/690

 See [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env#targets)
 for all other available settings.